IISAS/DDNS-probe/README.md

 This is a script for monitoring status of Dynamic DNS service.
-The script should detect various possible issues of the service during operation and give corresponding error or warning message
+The script should detect various possible issues of the service during operation and give corresponding error or warning message.

 ## Probe test for Dynamic DNS service